 I started running again at age 57 and enjoy every minute on the trails.
-I'm currently in a re-building phase after knee surgery.
+I'm currently re-building after knee surgery, taking it slow and staying focused on the long view.
 It's nice to be back on the trails.

 Sorry, "<" and ">" characters are not allowed.

 Good to hear, I think I am on my way to being healed as well.

 Thanks for the shout.
 It's been a challenge to stay the course and not just ramp up the miles.
 Starting to pay off.
 Have to keep telling myself to focus on the long view and ride it out.
 Still a lot to learn.....